Node.js CommonJS/ESM Interop: Edges and Dual Packages

 Named export not found

-SyntaxError: Named export 'someFunction' not foundYou're trying to import a named export from a CJS module, but cjs-module-lexer couldn't detect it.
+SyntaxError: Named export 'someFunction' not foundThis happens when ESM tries to import a named export from a CJS module and cjs-module-lexer cannot detect that name.
 The CJS module probably uses dynamic export patterns.
-Fall back to default import:
+Fall back to a default import:

 import pkg from 'the-package';